AnswerDotAI/xmojo/README.md

 engine.
 One command provides a terminal REPL, native compilation, package precompilation, and a Jupyter kernel with persistent state and rich display.

+xmojo is created by Jeremy Howard from Answer.AI.
+It is not a Modular project.

 ## Install

 xmojo supports Apple Silicon on macOS 12 or newer, and ARM64 or x86-64 Linux